Daltonhensley19/SE_NES_Emu/README.md

 This project contains several hand written Z80 test programs.
 They are included in the complete source code for this project.
 To navigate to this collection of files, first go to the SRC folder, then within it, select the roms file.
-Within this folder there are several folders which contain collections of test roms categorized by which instruction sets they test.
+Within this folder, there are several folders which contain collections of test roms categorized by the instruction sets they test.
 You may also create and use your own roms using hexadecimal assuming they follow documented instructions.
 This project has full test coverage using DocTest, and should accurately process and display data using these roms.